willgraham0/gradient_descent/README.md

 ![cost_contours_m_c_i1000_r0.0001]

+The plot above shows the procession down the cost slope for this function and the changing values of _m_ and _c_ that result.
+The step size is very small and therefore the arrows form a smooth continuous line.

-In the plot above it appears that the path of the descent is cutting across the contours at an angle instead of perpendicular to them.
+This time it appears that the path of the descent is cutting across the contours at an angle instead of perpendicular to them.
 The following plot, which has been adjusted to show contours of cost close to zero, reveals that the descent is indeed perpendicular to the contours.

 ![cost_contours_m_c_i1000_r0.0001_refined]

-#### Reduced Learning Rate and Number of Iterations
+#### Increased Learning Rate and Reduced Number of Iterations

+Increasing the learning rate and reducing the number of iterations introduces some interesting behaviour for the linear function.

 ```python
 # Reset the model